Servings: 4 Total time: 35 mins Difficulty: beginner

 Preparation

-1. Cooking the noodles: Cook the rice noodles according to the package instructions, drain them, run them under cold water, and set aside.
+1. Cooking the noodles: Cook the rice noodles according to the package instructions, drain them, rinse them under cold water, and set aside.
 I usually boil water, cover the noodles with hot water, and wait for them to soften (about 10 minutes).
-They shouldn't be completely cooked, or they'll be mushy when I finish the pad Thai.
-Then I run them under cold water to stop the cooking.
+They shouldn't be fully cooked, otherwise they'll be mushy when finishing the pad Thai.
+Then I rinse them under cold water to stop the cooking process.

-2. Prepare the sauce: in a bowl, mix the tamarind sauce, gluten -free soy sauce, coconut sugar, fish sauce, and spicy sauce.
-Book.
+2. Prepare the sauce: In a bowl, mix the tamarind sauce, gluten-free soy sauce, coconut sugar, fish sauce, and chili sauce.
+Set aside.

 3. Cooking the tofu and shrimp: Heat a little oil in a wok or large frying pan.
-Add the diced tofu and brown them for 5 minutes.
-Remove them from the wok, then stir-fry the shrimp until pink and cooked.
-Reserve them as well.
+Add the tofu cubes and brown them for 5 minutes.
+Remove them from the wok, then stir-fry the shrimp until they are pink and cooked through.
+Set them aside as well.

-4. Vegetable preparation: Add a little more oil to the wok, stir-fry the garlic and green onions until fragrant.
+4. Preparing the vegetables: Add a little more oil to the wok, stir-fry the garlic and green onions until fragrant.
 Add the carrots (if using) and cook for 2 to 3 minutes.

-5. Adding the eggs: Push the vegetables to the side of the wok, crack the eggs into the center and lightly scramble them before tossing them with the vegetables.
+5. Adding the eggs: Push the vegetables to the side of the wok, crack the eggs in the center and scramble them lightly before mixing them with the vegetables.

-6. Assemble the Pad Thai: Return the shrimp and tofu to the wok, add the pre-cooked noodles, mung bean sprouts, and pour in the prepared sauce.
+6. To assemble the Pad Thai: Return the shrimp and tofu to the wok, add the pre-cooked noodles and mung bean sprouts, and pour over the prepared sauce.
 Add a glass of water.
 Mix everything well for a few minutes, until the sauce evenly coats the ingredients.

-7. Serve: Garnish with crushed peanuts, fresh cilantro, and a squeeze of lime juice.
+7. To serve: Garnish with crushed peanuts, fresh coriander, and a squeeze of lime juice.
 Serve immediately.

-8. This gluten-free Thai Pad Thai is one of our family Sunday evening dishes: between crunchy, sweet and spicy, it has everything to please.
+8. This gluten-free Thai Pad Thai is one of our Sunday night family dishes: between crunchy, sweet and spicy, it has everything to please.

 Rate this recipe